algarv/Real-Time_Torque_Prediction_for_Adaptive_Exoskeleton_Control/README.md

 # Real Time Torque Predictions to Control the Technaid H3 Ankle Exoskeleton

+## Overview

+This package provides the framework to estimate torque from high-density EMG inputs across 3 muscles.
+There are two primary methods to train a model for these predictions: root-mean-square EMG signals or muscle activation estimated from a convolutional neural net.
+The current model is a nonlinear physiologically informed equation considering muscle activity, joint angle, and the interaction between these variables.
+Future work may consider other models or prediction methods.

 ## Set-Up

 ### -- Hardware --
 This package reads data from the OTB Quattrocento and H3 Ankle exoskeleton.
 To connect these devices, we will use a dedicated router.
-A Raspberry Pi is used to interface with the exoskeleton controller via a PEAK CAN bus.
+A Raspberry Pi provides the interface for the exoskeleton controller via a PEAK CAN bus.

 <p align="center">
 <img src="talker_listener/img/hardware_annotated.png" />